oforiwaasam/bookshelf2/README.md

     - This walkthrough video I found on Youtube will really help (for Mac users): https://youtu.be/nZYJKXXMvkM
 - 📝 How to install and use MDBootstrap to create responsive websites
 - 📝 Using the prettier code formatter to beautifully format code in VS Code (my favorite editor)
+- 📝 How to flash messages in Flask

 ## 🚀 Demo